-(9) "Receipt" means the original document provided by a service provider or merchant that indicates the merchant's name, date of purchase, transaction amount, and line item detail identifying the service or goods provided.
+(9) "Receipt" means the original document, or electronic copy of the document, provided by a service provider or merchant that indicates the merchant's name, date of purchase, transaction amount, and line item detail identifying the service or goods provided.

 (10) "Supporting documentation" means documents that validate expense claims to include, but not limited to the following:

 (a) Conference material provided by the conference organizer.

 (b) Formal meeting agenda provided by the meeting organizer.